Disentangling Decentralized Finance (DeFi) Compositions

 \subsection{Degree distribution}

 Looking at the total-value-locked at DeFi Pulse, we can observe that some DeFi protocols and their contracts play a major role.
-This observation suggests that they implement core functionality, which other protocols in DeFi compositions can utilize.
+This observation suggests that they might implement core functionality, which other protocols in DeFi compositions can in turn utilize.
 Under this assumption, preferential attachment~\cite{price1976general,barabasi1999emergence} is a plausible generative mechanism for both networks.
 More generally, networks whose degree distribution follows a power law, i.e., the fraction of vertices with degree $k$ is given by $ P(k) \sim k^{-\alpha} $ for values of $k \geq k_{min}$, are often associated to such generative mechanism.
-We thus investigate if the power law distribution is a good fit.
+We thus estimate the parameters $\hat \theta = (\hat k_{min}, \hat \alpha)$ for our two networks and investigate if the power law distribution is a good fit.

-We rely on the methodology introduced by Clauset et al.~\cite{clauset2009power} and by Broido et al.~\cite{broido2019scale}.
-Evidence of scale-free properties exists either when the power law is a plausible model for the distribution or when no alternative heavy-tailed distribution is relatively better than the power law.
-Thus, we first estimate the parameters $\hat \theta = (\hat k_{min}, \hat \alpha)$ by minimizing the Kolmogorov–Smirnov distance between empirical and fitted data for $\hat k_{min}$, and exploit it to estimate $\hat \alpha$ through the method of maximum likelihood estimation~\cite{clauset2009power}.
+We rely on the methodology introduced by Clauset et al.~\cite{clauset2009power} and by Broido et al.~\cite{broido2019scale}: evidence of scale-free properties exist either when no alternative heavy-tailed distribution is relatively better than the power law or when the power law is a plausible model for the distribution.
+In the former case, the network exhibits \textit{Super-Weak} scale-free structure.
+In the latter, evidence of scale-free properties is said to be \textit{Weak} if the tail of the distribution contains at least 50 nodes, and \textit{Strong} if also $ 2 < \hat \alpha < 3 $ holds.
+We start by estimating the parameters $\hat \theta = (\hat k_{min}, \hat \alpha)$ by minimizing the Kolmogorov–Smirnov distance between empirical and fitted data for $\hat k_{min}$, and exploit it to estimate $\hat \alpha$ through the method of maximum likelihood estimation~\cite{clauset2009power}.